-Caramel apples are fun for everyone, especially on Halloween.
-Here’s how to make your own caramel apple monsters and a few tips to save your sanity (and you kid’s health).
+Spice up your Halloween party with these Halloween caramel apples.
+They’re fun for everyone!
+Here’s how to make your own Halloween caramel apples with a few tips to save your sanity on the holiday (and you kid’s health).

 - 1, 14-ounce bag individually wrapped caramel candies (about 50)